 Several fads that have distracted companies and proved to be anything but a bounty of success are:

 Downsizing.
-This a a serial business fad that has more lives than a cat.
-It is an equal industry offender, from manufacturing and logistics, to healthcare.
+This a serial business fad that has more lives than a cat.
+It is an equal industry offender, from manufacturing and logistics to healthcare.
 The last time it reared its ineffective head was in the late 1980s and 1990s.
 Consulting companies flooded the zone with one-size-fits-all product templates implemented by young associates, many of whom lacked the experience or common sense required to make complex decisions in industries they did not know.

 The result was a lot of wrongsizing, quite a bit of dumbsizing, but very little rightsizing.

 There were hundreds upon hundreds of examples of companies that downsized and essential talent and invaluable historical context was lost.
 Many companies ended up bringing back these essential workers as contractors at higher rates of pay.
 Well, so much for the savings predicted by the consultants.
+Eventually, this could lead to the company owner no longer seeing the business as financially viable resulting in it being sold.
+You can find out more at CGK Business Sales about why some businesses end up being sold on.

 Next, Integrated Delivery Systems and Physician Practice Acquisition.
 First came an article in Modern Healthcare extolling the benefits of a new concept for organizing the delivery of healthcare.
 The most popular and deadly versions of this fad was something called Vertical Integration.
 It made sense.
 It sounded so reasonable.
 It was, in a business phrase, sexy stuff.